ddaayyaannaa/New-Test-3-Future/README.md

 Shapes Exerice.

-To run the shape exercice script, clone this repository, navigate to the fizzbuzz folder and execute:
+To run the shape exercice script, clone this repository, navigate to the shapes folder and execute:

 ```bash
 node test.js